Shefa-Amr: Education and culture

 In 2012, there were 24 schools serving a student population of 9,459: 15 elementary schools with 5,360 students and 13 high schools with 4,099 students.
 In 2012, 53.7% of twelfth grade students earned a matriculation certificate.
 In the eastern part of the city, Mifal HaPayis built a public computer center, a public library, a large events hall and more.

 Shefa-Amr is also home to Tamrat El Zeitoun, an elementary school (about 150 students) notable for serving Muslim, Christian, and Druze together and being the only Arabic language Waldorf school.
 In collaboration with Waldorf educators at Harduf the school developed a language curriculum accommodating the differences between written and spoken Arabic.
 The school celebrates the festivals from all three religions.

 The Beit Almusica conservatory was founded in 1999 by musician Aamer Nakhleh in the center of Shefa-ʻAmr.
 It offers a year-round programs of music studies in various instruments, and holds music performances and concerts.
 Every year Shefa-ʻAmr holds a music festival known as the "Fort Festival."
 Arab children from all over the country compete in singing classic Arabic songs and one is chosen as "Voice of the Year."
 The Ba'ath choir, established by Raheeb Haddad, performs all over the country and participates in many international events.
 Singer Reem Talhami performs all over the Arab world.
 Oud player and violinist Tayseer Elias, on the Beit Almusica staff, is a composer, conductor and musicologist who also lectures at Bar-Ilan University.
-Butrus Lusia, a painter, specializes in icons for Christian churches.
+Butrus Lusia, a painter, specializes in icons.

 The first plays in Shefa-Amr were performed in the 1950s by the Christian scouts.
 Since the 1970s, many theaters have opened. among them the sons of Shefa-ʻAmr theater, Athar theater, house of the youth theater, Alghurbal Al Shefa-Amry theater and Al Ufok theater.
 The largest theater in the city is the Ghurbal Establishment, a national Arab theater.
 Sa'eed Salame, an actor, comedian and pantomimist, established a 3-day international pantomime festival that is held annually.

 Shefa-Amr is known for its mastic-based ice cream, bozet Shefa-'Amr.The Nakhleh Coffee Company is the leading coffee producer in Israel's Arab community.

 New restaurant-cafes opened in parts of the old city and encouraged nightlife, being patronised by the youth of Shefa-ʻAmr.
 The Awt Cafe started holding musical nights where local singers and instruments players including oud and others perform for the audience.